 - Consider dorm insurance.
 A dorm policy covering $5,000 with a $25 deductible can cost as little as $140 a year.
 Look for companies with A+ Better Business Bureau Ratings, advises Consumer Reports.

 - Check your auto policy.
 If your student has a car on campus, do you have enough or the right auto insurance to cover your child?
-The NEA Auto and Home Insurance Program from California Casualty encourages parents to contact their insurance company about maintaining auto coverage for their student drivers that are away at school—with or without a vehicle—and to review coverage for their personal possessions and liability as well.
+Parents can contact their insurance company about maintaining auto coverage for their student drivers that are away at school—with or without a vehicle—and to review coverage for their personal possessions and liability as well.

 - Does your student need health insurance?
 Ask what the college requires.
 “Obamacare” is no longer an option since the Affordable Care Act was eliminated in 2019, but your student is covered until age 26 by your family health plan, which may be cheaper than a student health policy available from the college.